UDOOboard/Vision-Docs/docs/01_Introduction/00_Introduction.md

 Download the [**User Manual**](https://udoo.org/download/files/UDOO_VISION/Doc/UDOO_VISION_MANUAL.pdf) to have more complete explanation of the UDOO Vision hardware.

-Visit the [**Get Started Vision**](https://www.udoo.org/get-started-vision/) section of the UDOO website to find video tutorials of how to start use the UDOO Vision board.
+Visit the [**Get Started Vision**](https://www.udoo.org/get-started-vision/) section of the UDOO website to find video tutorials to start using your new UDOO Vision board.

 <p style="background-color: rgba(255, 170, 50, 0.3);padding: 20px;border-left: 5px solid orange; border-radius: 4px; color:rgb(45, 45, 45);">
 If you have any <b>trouble</b> uploading the <b>Arduino sketch</b> running Linux, check the <i>Linux Known issue - Sketch upload</i> section in the <a href="../Arduino_Leonardo-compatible(ATmega32U4)/Getting_Started_with_Arduino_Leonardo.html"><b>Getting Started with Arduino Leonardo</b></a> page.